Isabelle Autissier: Sailing career

 With her new boat—the PRB, launched in July 1996—she took part in the 1996–1997 Vendée Globe, a non-stop race during which she was disqualified after stopping in Cape Town to repair a damaged rudder.
 However, she set off again to finish the course out of the competition.
 With competitors facing extremely difficult conditions, Autissier turned around in the middle of a storm, along with other competitors, to try to find Gerry Roufs, whose Argos beacon had stopped emitting.
 The searchers were unable to find him and Roufs disappeared at sea in his boat, Groupe LG 2 in January 1997.
 Autissier resumed the course, fighting against extreme conditions which capsized her boat on several occasions.
 She arrived four days after the winner.

-In 1999, during the 1998–99 Around Alone race, her boat PRB capsized approximately 1900 nmi west of Cape Horn.
+In 1999, during the 1998–99 Around Alone race, her boat PRB capsized approximately 1900 nmi west of Cape Horn In other words she was stranded at Point Nemo.
 She capsized at 25 knots and her boat remained upside down.
 The Italian skipper Giovanni Soldini came to her rescue.
 This accident may have accelerated Autissier's decision to give up solo racing.
 She nevertheless continued to compete in crewed races.

 She competed in the 1997–98 Whitbread Round the World Race on board EF Education.